roccoangelella/Manager-Assistant/prompts_and_outputs.md

     2. BRC Global Standard for Food Safety: Emphasizes product safety, integrity, legality, and quality, especially for private label products.
     3. IFS Food: Provides a unified standard for auditing food manufacturers, particularly those involved in private label production, with a focus on food safety and quality systems.

+# CSV files:

+## Prompt #1:
+    Analyze the company quality control status.
+What can you find out?

+### RAG System Output:
+The company quality control data shows that non-conformity costs (NC Cost) have a high degree of variability, with some instances costing significantly more than others, as indicated by a standard deviation of 251.50 and a mean of 165.24.
+Most non-conformities have no costs recorded.
+Audit scores have a moderate variability.
+A histogram of NC Cost has been generated.
+Further analysis could focus on the causes of high NC Costs and the relationship between audit scores and NC Cost.